 Considerations to Keep in Mind When Implementing New Security Policies

 Change can have positive effects, but there are often very specific considerations when producing a new security policy that can be the difference between a policy that meets business needs and one does not.
-Here are the top tips:

-Top 5 Tips When Implementing New Security Policy:
+Top 5 Tips When Implementing New Security Policy

 Many times people spend most of their policy development efforts on building the security policies.
 But people forget to make them available so people know what they are.
-It is even worse when you punish someone for not following a policy that is unavailable.
+It’s even worse when you punish someone for not following a policy that is unavailable.

 Great, but the policy was not published anywhere.
-For us early risers that work on the lounge chairs in the am, we got to watch person after person get infuriated as they found their notes.
+For us early risers that work on the lounge chairs in the morning, we got to watch person after person get infuriated as they found their notes.

 The funny thing is that these people are often abnormal in a good way.
-The top producers, the most creative, THE MOST IMPORTANT TO YOUR ORGANIZATION.
+The top producers, the most creative, or the most important in your organization.
 Ensure that your security policies consider these people and situations in their application.

-Make sure you think out the liability in your security policies.
+Make sure you think through the liability in your security policies.
 If you set direction to inspect every bag that comes into your building.
-Ok, but think thru what happens if your team breaks something while doing it.
+Ok, but think through what happens if your team breaks something while doing it.

 There should be a very clear reason why you have a specific security policy.
-Further, once implemented, you need to measure if the application of your security policy, in the end, addresses the why.
-Simple exercise, but very powerful and often forgotten.
+Once implemented, you need to measure if the application of your security policy, in the end, addresses the why.
+It’s a simple exercise, but very powerful and often forgotten.

 If you have any questions or need help with your Security Policy, connect with us!